DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-11-starting-the-manage-service-on-govuk.md

 ## What we did

-## Creating a separate page for each service

-We worked with the DfE digital communications team to create a new start page in the Whitehall content management system.
+We worked with the DfE digital communications team to create a new GOV.UK start page, using the Whitehall content management system.

 We decided to create a start page just for Manage.
 We considered creating a single start page for Publish, Manage and Register but decided not to do so because:

 - the user groups for the 3 services are different, although they significantly overlap - we’ll make it easy for users to find what they’re looking for by focusing on one thing
-- the services allow users to complete different tasks relating to different stages in the teacher training application process
+- the 3 services allow users to complete different tasks relating to different stages in the teacher training application process - users may not need more than one service at a time
-- it will be easier for users to spot what they’re looking for in search results, since we can name each start page after an individual service instead of using a title which sums up the services
+- it will be easier for users to spot what they’re looking for in search results, since we can name each start page after an individual service instead of using a title which sums up what the services are for
 - having a separate start page per service is a standard cross-government pattern

 ## How it works